-If you live or work in Albuquerque, you most likely have to drive near and around large commercial trucks often.
-Many highways that cross through Albuquerque are major trucking routes.
-Driving on Coors Boulevard, I-40, NM 423 and other major highways in the city could put you at risk of crossing paths with a big rig that is not fit for the road, either due to a negligent driver or faulty truck part.
-This could lead to a devastating truck accident.
+If you live or work in Albuquerque, New Mexico you most likely have to drive near and around large commercial trucks often.
+In fact, many highways that cross through Albuquerque are major trucking routes.
+Therefore, driving on Coors Boulevard, I-40, NM 423 and other major highways in the city could put you at risk of crossing paths with a big rig that is not fit for the road, potentially leading to a devastating truck accident.
+If that is the case, an Albuquerque truck accident attorney can help you recover the compensation you deserve.

-If you are searching for an attorney for a recent truck accident in Albuquerque that injured you or took the life of a loved one, we can help.
-The Albuquerque truck accident lawyers at Ring Jimenez, P.C. have spent more than 10 years representing individuals and families in truck accident claims throughout the greater Albuquerque area.
+If you are searching for an attorney for a recent truck accident that injured you or took the life of a loved one, the attorneys at Ring Jimenez, P.C. can help.
+Our accident lawyers have spent more than 10 years representing individuals and families in truck accident claims throughout the greater Albuquerque area.
 Receive honest answers to your questions during a free case evaluation today.
 Call (505) 373-3333 to reach our local law office directly.

-- We have successfully resolved hundreds of personal injury claims throughout New Mexico, with millions of dollars recovered for our clients.
+- At Ring Jimenez, P.C., our Albuquerque accident lawyers have successfully resolved hundreds of personal injury claims throughout New Mexico, with millions of dollars recovered for our clients.

-- We handle all Albuquerque truck accident cases on a contingency fee basis.
-Our law firm does not charge a fee unless we win.
+- We handle all Albuquerque truck accident cases on a contingency fee basis, meaning our firm does not charge a fee unless we win.

-Truck accident claims come with several important reasons to hire an attorney.
-Injuries are often severe, such as amputations, traumatic brain injuries, internal organ damage, and spinal cord injuries.
-An attorney can help you demand fair compensation for severe injuries and related losses.
+Injuries resulting from truck accidents are often severe/catastrophic injuries such as amputations, traumatic brain injuries, internal organ damage, and spinal cord injuries.
+An attorney can help you demand fair compensation for severe injuries and in horrific instances, such as wrongful death.
 A lawyer can also help you fight insurance bad-faith tactics to maximize your recovery.
-Your lawyer will not let an insurance carrier take advantage of you.
+Your lawyer will not let an insurance carrier take advantage of you and will properly investigate the situation to collect evidence for your case.
 Most importantly, an Albuquerque truck accident lawyer handling your case can give you the peace of mind to focus on your physical and emotional recovery.

 Holding a trucking company responsible could result in greater compensation for your injuries and losses than the insurance benefits available from a single driver.
-A trucking company will have better insurance coverage.
+For example, a trucking company will have better insurance coverage.
 In New Mexico, trucking companies are vicariously responsible for the negligence of their drivers and workers, in most cases.
 They may be responsible for accidents involving dangerous trucks, poor maintenance, negligent drivers, and lack of driver training.
-If you need to go up against a powerful truck company during an injury claim in Albuquerque, use an Albuquerque car accident attorney to strengthen your side of the case.
+If you need to go up against a powerful truck company during an injury claim in Albuquerque, use an Albuquerque truck accident attorney to strengthen your side of the case.
+You may also need to speak to an Albuquerque motorcycle accident lawyer if your accident involved a motorized bike.

 Motor carriers such as commercial trucks have to obey many strict laws and regulations from state and federal safety organizations.
 These laws are designed to improve the safety of commercial trucking and bring down the number of related traffic accidents.
 A truck company in New Mexico has many responsibilities in the name of safety, including cargo securement standards, hiring and training requirements, and mandatory fleet maintenance.
 A company or employee breaching any of these duties of care could cause a truck accident in Albuquerque.